ivanruby/mpesa-mz-nodejs-lib/README.md

 If any parameter is non-existent, empty or invalid, the library throws the error:

-`Error: Missing or invalid Config/C2B/Query/Reversal parameters`
+`Missing or invalid Config/C2B/Query/Reversal parameter`

 The names of the missing or invalid parameters are also appended to the error message.